bolzon/ms-superheroes-testclient/README.md

 After executing server application, execute this client app.

-Pushed message should be printed in application consoleas following:
+Pushed message should be printed in application console as following:

 ```bash
 Client connected to server